ef-ds/deque/BENCHMARK_TESTS.md

 - [Stable](benchmark-stable_test.go): Add 1 item to the queue and remove it.
 Tests the queues ability to handle constant push/pop over n iterations.

 #### The Microservice Test
 It is very common on production Microservices to use more resources, be it memory or CPU, as the traffic it is serving increases.
 Keeping this fact in mind, this is a composite test designed to test the queues in a production like microservice scenario.
 The test idea is that every time the Microservice using the queue receives a request, it would push an item to the queue.
-As soon as the requeust is served, the Microservice removes an item from the queue.
+As soon as the request is served, the Microservice removes an item from the queue.

 The test start by running a stable test to simulate stable traffic (i.e. the system is able to handle the traffic without stress).